risk-first/website/introduction/Meeting-Reality.md

 And, in [Development Process](Development-Process) we looked at how we can meet with reality in _different forms_:  Analysis, Testing, Integration and so on, and saw how the model could work in each stage of a project.

-Finally, in [Software Project Scenario](Software-Project-Scenario) we looked at how we could use this model on a day-to-day basis to inform what we should do next.

-So, it should be no surprise to see that there is a _recursive_ nature about this:
+It should be no surprise to see that there is a _recursive_ nature about this:

 1. The **actions we take** each day have consequences:  they **expose new [Hidden Risks](Glossary#hidden-risk)**, which inform our [Internal Model](Glossary#Internal-Model), and at the same time, they change reality in some way (otherwise, what would be the point of doing them?)
 2. The actions we take towards achieving a [Goal In Mind](Goal-In-Mind) each have their _own_ [Goal In Mind](Goal-In-Mind).
 And because of this, when we take action, we have to consider and evaluate the [Hidden Risks](Glossary#hidden-risk) exposed by that action.
 That is, there are many ways to achieving a goal, and these different ways expose different [Hidden Risks](Glossary#hidden-risk).